-Space-based Automatic Dependent Surveillance-Broadcast (ADS-B) will provide unparalleled 100 percent global surveillance coverage to receive and process ADS-B signals broadcast from aircraft equipped with 1090 MHz ADS-B transponders, which operate on the same frequency as traditional Mode A/C/S transponders, including DO-260, DO-260A and DO-260B (Link Versions 0, 1 and 2, respectively), as well as DO-260B/ED-102A, the current standard.
+Space-based Automatic Dependent Surveillance-Broadcast (ADS-B) provides unparalleled 100 percent global surveillance coverage to receive and process ADS-B signals broadcast from aircraft equipped with 1090 MHz ADS-B transponders, which operate on the same frequency as traditional Mode A/C/S transponders, including DO-260, DO-260A and DO-260B (Link Versions 0, 1 and 2, respectively), as well as DO-260B/ED-102A, the current standard.

 The Aireon System and Iridium NEXT